bevry/query-engine/README.md

 # Query-Engine

-A NoSQL Query Engine coded in CoffeeScript for Server-Side with Node.js and Client-Side with Browsers
+A NoSQL (and MongoDB compliant) Query Engine coded in CoffeeScript for Server-Side use with Node.js and Client-Side use with Web-Browsers

 ## Supported Queries